The case examines whether Jason Dalton’s interviews with police violated certain constitutional rights

 “We reverse the trial court’s partial denial of defendant’s motion to suppress and remand

-to the trial court for entry of an order granting defendant’s motion to suppress the statements he
+to the trial court for entry of an order granting the defendant’s motion to suppress the statements he

 made in both interviews conducted by law enforcement,” the opinion states.